nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 ## Prerequisities

-1. Administrator access to a Kubernetes cluster is required.
+1. Administrator access to a Kubernetes cluster.
 2. [Helm](https://helm.sh) and [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) must be installed locally.
 3. Deploy NGINX Kubernetes Gateway (NKG) following the [deployment instructions](/docs/installation.md).
 4. A DNS resolvable domain name is required.
 It must resolve to the public endpoint of the NKG deployment, and this